Ruthless overhaul: Arsenal reportedly land £51m DM, Partey to be offloaded?

 YEN.com.gh earlier reported the viral prayer session of a group of Arsenal fans in Sierra Leone ahead of the massive PSG vs Arsenal Champions League semi-finals return leg.

-Luis Enriqie's side picked up a first leg advantage after winning 1-0 at Emirates Stadium on April 29 thanks to Ousmane Dembele's solitary strike.
+Luis Enrique's side picked up a first-leg advantage after winning 1-0 at Emirates Stadium on April 29 thanks to Ousmane Dembele's solitary strike.

 New feature: Сheck out news that is picked for YOU ➡️ click on “Recommended for you” and enjoy!